odpi/egeria-k8s-operator/DEVELOP.md

 kubectl logs egeria-k8s-operator-controller-manager-6bf887c74c-78mwc -n egeria-k8s-operator-system manager

 ```
-## Create an instance of Egeria
+### Create an instance of Egeria
 ```
  kubectl apply -f config/samples/egeria_v1alpha1_egeriaplatform.yaml
 ```
-## Lookiing for instances of the egeria CRD:
+### Looking for instances of the egeria CRD:
 ```
 kubectl get EgeriaPlatform
 ```
-## Changing properties of the sample instance (name returned from above)
+### Changing properties of the sample instance (name returned from above)
 ```
 kubectl edit EgeriaPlatform/egeriaplatform-sample
 ```
 ie change the size to 10 to scale
-## Delete the instance
+### Delete the instance
 ```
 kubectl delete EgeriaPlatform/egeriaplatform-sample
 ```
-## Cleaning up the crd after
+### Cleaning up the crd after
 ```
  kubectl delete -f config/crd/bases/egeria.egeria-project.org_egeriaplatforms.yaml
  kustomize build config/default | kubectl delete -f -
 ```

 # Design decisions

-* We are using operator-sdk 1.0.0 for tooling
+* We are using operator-sdk 1.10.0 for tooling
 * golang is the implementation language for the oeprator
 * operator is [cluster-scoped](https://sdk.operatorframework.io/docs/building-operators/golang/operator-scope/) - this is the default and can be revisited in future
 * operator uses a single [group](https://book.kubebuilder.io/cronjob-tutorial/gvks.html) 'org.odpi.egeria' for it's APIs - also the default
-* The initial implementation uses a single [kind](https://book.kubebuilder.io/cronjob-tutorial/gvks.html) called 'Egeria' - think of this as the k8s resource type we are dealing with
+* The initial implementation uses a single [kind](https://book.kubebuilder.io/cronjob-tutorial/gvks.html) called 'EgeriaPlatform' - think of this as the k8s resource type we are dealing with
-* We will start with version 1 ('v1')
- *
+* The operator manages the Egeria Platform.
+Servers are defined in regular Egeria config documents
+* Operational server API calls (ie like deleting a server instance) should not be used
+* Egeria servers must be configured with a remote metadata store such as crux

 # Bugs

+* lots inevitably - work in progress...

 # Discussion